SwanHubX/SwanLab-Docs/en/guide_cloud/integration/integration-huggingface-accelerate.md

 ...

-# Create SwanLab logger
+# Create a SwanLab logger
 tracker = SwanLabTracker("YOUR_SMART_PROJECT_NAME")
-# Pass to Accelerator
+# Pass it to Accelerator
 accelerator = Accelerator(log_with=tracker)

 # Initialize all loggers